 Double check the label on your favourite clothes for any special washing instructions (like ‘dry clean only’ or ‘hand wash only’) to avoid damaging them.

-Detergent and fabric softener
+Washing detergent and fabric softener

 Using university washing machines